Today is Juneteenth, also known as Freedom Day.

 In some places.
 In 1980, Texas became the first to name Juneteenth a state holiday.
 And currently, all but three states recognize it.
 (Looking at you Hawaii, North Dakota, and South Dakota.)
 The holiday is considered a time to reflect and celebrate liberation – marked with things like parades, music, and food.
+If you want to celebrate virtually, here's a list of events to tune into.
 This year, corporate America is getting on board in light of the nationwide protests sparked by George Floyd's death and the fight against systemic racism.
 Companies like Nike, Mastercard, Twitter, and the NFL are giving employees the day off.
 But there's also been a push for years to make it a federal holiday – which would close down most government offices, schools, banks, and many businesses for the day.

 It's going.
 In recent years, both the Senate and the House have introduced legislation to recognize the day as "Juneteenth Independence Day."
 And lawmakers on both sides of the aisle are working on legislation to make it a federal holiday.
 One Mississippi-based organization, the National Juneteenth Observance Foundation, has been keeping the pressure on Congress to do so.
 It also started an initiative aimed at incorporating the history of Juneteenth into school curriculums.
 If you want to take action, you can call your congressional reps.
 Or sign this petition.